What does freedom mean?

 9. Freedom also means inner peace, the ability to free the mind of unnecessary and useless thoughts, ideas and beliefs.
 If you can gain this state you will feel free wherever you are.

 10. When you feel free, irrespective of your current circumstances, you let go all emotional and mental shackles that tie you down.

-You can also grow the sense of freedom by learning to control your mind and thoughts.
+You grow the sense of freedom by learning to control your mind and your thoughts.
 This requires a certain degree of concentration and mental strength.